About the Office of the Science Advisor

 The Science Advisor works across the Agency to ensure that the highest quality science is better integrated into the Agency's policies and decisions.
 In this capacity, the Science Advisor leads the OSA and chairs the Agency's Science and Technology Policy Council which reviews selected science issues that have implications across program and regional offices.
 The mission of the OSA is to provide leadership and serve as an honest broker for cross-Agency science, science policy, and technology issues.

-Dr. Robert Kavlock, Acting Science Advisor, Acting Assistant Administrator for Office of Research and Development
+Dr. Jennifer Orme-Zavaleta, EPA Science Advisor, Deputy Assistant Administrator for Science (principal) for the Office of Research and Development

 Thomas Sinks, OSA Director